dmptrluke/django-markdownfield/README.md

 ## Migrations

 If you need to migrate from TextField or CharField to the MarkdownField you need to migrate the stored `text` also in the `rendered_text` field.
-Update your auto-created migration fiele and add the method below.
+Update your auto-created migration file and add the method below.
 Use a method to `save()` every instance of your model once after the migrations, so the text will be copied into the `text_rendered` field correctly.

 ```python